AndrewMorelNJ/post-install-config/README.md

 </p>

 <p>
-Configure Teams

-Admin Panel -> Agents -> Teams (Pull Agents from different Departments)
+To configure teams click on Admin Panel, Agents, and then Team.
+(Pull Agents from different Departments)

-Online Banking
+Change name to Online Banking.
 </p>

 <p>